Aluerie/AluBot/README.md

 ### 🤝 Reporting Bugs, Making Suggestions and Contributing

 * There are [Contributing guidelines](https://github.com/Aluerie/AluBot/blob/main/.github/CONTRIBUTING.md)
-* TL;DR^: Feel free to open a GitHub Issue/PR/Discussion, use `/feedback` bot command or write me (Aluerie ❤#6524) on discord.
-You can also look my [Project](https://github.com/users/Aluerie/projects/8/views/1) for ideas to contribute.
+* TL;DR^: Feel free to...
+  * open a GitHub Issue/PR/Discussion
+  * Use `/feedback` bot command
+  * write me (Aluerie ❤#6524) on discord
+  * look my [Project](https://github.com/users/Aluerie/projects/8/views/1) for ideas to contribute.

 ### 🛠️Running

 I would probably prefer if you don't run an instance of my bot.
 You can invite the bot to your server with link above, discord native interface or `$invite` command.
 And I'm honestly not a very good programmer.
 Nevertheless,
-1. Python `3.10` or higher is required
+1. Python `3.10` or higher is required.
-2. Set up venv `python3.10 -m venv venv`
+2. Set up venv `python3.10 -m venv venv`.
-3. Install dependencies `pip install -U -r requirements.txt`
+3. Install dependencies `pip install -U -r requirements.txt`.
-4. Rename `config.example.py` into `config.py` and fill out all needed config parameters
+4. Rename `config.example.py` into `config.py` and fill out all needed config parameters.
-   * notable one is you will need to PostgreSQL 9.5 or higher to fill out `POSTGRES_URL`
+   * notable one is you will need to PostgreSQL 9.5 or higher to fill out `POSTGRES_URL`.
-5. Replace variables in `cogs/utils/var.py` with your own values
+5. Replace discord ID variables in `cogs/utils/var.py` with your own values.
-6. Create SQL tables using `sql/tables.sql` definitions with console or run `py main.py db create`
+6. Create SQL tables using `sql/tables.sql` definitions with console or run `py main.py db create`.
-7. Run the bot with `py main.py`
+7. Run the bot with `py main.py`.
    * if you want to run test version of the bot then you need to create `tlist.py` file with following template below and run the bot with an extra flag `py main.py --test`